 Associate Investigators (AIs) provide intellectual input into the research undertaken by CAR members, but unlike Chief Investigators are not involved in the everyday running of the centre.
-CAR has eight AIs, three of whom are based internationally.
+CAR has nine AIs, three of whom are based internationally.

 University of Leicester